Azores Air Zone Command

-The Azores Air Zone Command (Comando da Zona Aérea dos Açores, ZAA) is a Portuguese Air Force command, responsible for the planning, supervision and control of the readiness of the air power resources and of the air activity in the area of the Azores islands.
+The Azores Air Zone Command (Comando da Zona Aérea dos Açores, ZAA) is a Portuguese Air Force command, responsible for the planning, supervision and control of the readiness of the airpower resources and of the air activity in the area of the Azores islands.
 It is under the direct dependency of the Air Command.

 Mission

 The Azores Air Zone Command is responsible for: